 To keep letters fun and entertaining for your camper, here are some creative ideas:

 Especially for younger campers (or for kids who think writing is torture), make it easy for them to send you news without having to worry about writer’s block or grammar.
-Create a funny, fill-in-the-blanks response letter for them, or choose something from one of these websites:
+Create a funny, fill-in-the-blanks response letter for them, or print one that’s all ready to go!

 Another easy, fun idea is to provide a small return postcard with something like, “The fun things I could be doing right now instead of writing home:” and provide three blank spaces.